sheabunge/personal-email/readme.txt

 == Changelog ==

 = 1.1 =
 * Only change the address if the sender address actually is `wordpress@sitename`.
-Fixes compatibility with contact forms.

 = 1.0 =
 * Initial release

+== Upgrade Notice ==

+= 1.1 =
+Only change the default address, not custom emails.
+Fixes compatibility with contact forms where the email is sent from the user.